MrJekaro/GitandGithubdemo/README.md

 # GitandGithubdemo
-This my firrst git repository
+This is my first git repository
+Author- Mr Jekaro